-Everyone loves a bargain, and there are plenty to be had at the moment thanks to Amazon’s latest major discount event, but should you buy an exercise bike in the Prime Early Access Sale?
+Everyone loves a bargain, and there are plenty to be had at the moment thanks to Amazon’s latest major discount event, but should you buy an exercise bike this Amazon Prime Day?

 Even at full price, we think the best exercise bikes are a brilliant option for high-octane, low-impact workouts.
 They’re capable of giving you many of the same great benefits as a run, such as crushing calories and boosting your endurance, without putting undue stress on your knees and ankles.
 So, you’re more likely to stay injury free as you work up a sweat.

 It’s for this reason that the chance to snap up an exercise bike for a heavily discounted price shouldn’t be sniffed at.
-There are plenty of heavy discounts on offer in the Prime Early Access Sale, including the already-affordable Yosuda Indoor Cycling Bike (now down 32%) and the Sunny Health and Fitness Pro Indoor Cycling Bike which can now be bought for under $140 thanks to a 52% discount.
+There are plenty of heavy discounts on offer this Amazon Prime Day, including the already-affordable Yosuda Indoor Cycling Bike (now down 30%) and the Sunny Health and Fitness Pro Indoor Cycling Bike which can now be bought for under $200 thanks to a 33% discount.

 However, there are some reasons why it’s worth waiting before you hit “add to basket” on your exercise bike of choice.
-Below, we explore the main reasons for and against investing during the Prime Early Access sale, so you can cut through the noise and make an informed choice.
+Below, we explore the main reasons for and against investing during Prime Day, so you can cut through the noise and make an informed choice.
 After all, it should be your legs doing the spinning, not your head!

 Yosuda Indoor Cycling Bike |

 Was $439.99 Now $309.99 at Amazon

 You can save a substantial $140 on the Yosuda Indoor Cycling Bike on Amazon.
 Perfect for home gyms, this sturdy budget bike has a super comfy plush seat and monitors metrics like RPM, speed, calories, and time to power your workouts.

 You may have guessed from our intro, but we're big fans of exercise bikes as way of getting our workout fix.